wajam/scn/README.md

 4. `./bin/start -Dscn.config=etc/default.properties com.wajam.scn.ScnServer`

 ## Usage
-The SCN server expose by default an API on port 9500.
+The SCN server exposes by default an API on port 9500.
 There is only two calls:
   * `/timestamps/:name/next` Return IDs following the current timestamp.
   * `/sequences/:name/next` Return IDs starting by 0 (or the number given in your the default.properties).